 469. The following examples illustrate how packages of measures are needed:

-(a) Ammonia emissions tend to occur quickly (hours-days), so measures that minimize contact of ammonium-rich resources with air (Principle 15) are essential;
+(a) Ammonia emissions tend to occur quickly (hours-days), so measures that minimize contact of ammonium-rich resources with air (principle 15) are essential;

-(b) Measures that reduce a large nitrogen loss (for example, NO3–, N2 and NH3) leave more Nr in the farming system.
-It is therefore essential to reduce additional Nr inputs (or increase outputs/storage) if the full benefits of the measures are to be realized in increasing nitrogen use efficiency (NUE) and reducing N losses (Principle 6);
+(b) Measures that reduce a large nitrogen loss (for example, NO3⁻, N2 and NH3) leave more Nr in the farming system.
+It is therefore essential to reduce additional Nr inputs (or increase outputs/storage) if the full benefits of the measures are to be realized in increasing nitrogen use efficiency (NUE) and reducing N losses (principle 6);

-(c) Emissions of N2O, NO and N2 to air and leaching of NO3– and other Nr compounds to water tend to occur as a result of surplus ammonium and nitrate in soils, where these exceed plant needs.
-Therefore, reducing these emissions depends on knowing the amount and timing of plant N uptake (Principle 7) in order to avoid soil N surplus;
+(c) Emissions of N2O, NO and N2 to air and leaching of NO3⁻ and other Nr compounds to water tend to occur as a result of surplus ammonium and nitrate in soils, where these exceed plant needs.
+Therefore, reducing these emissions depends on knowing the amount and timing of plant N uptake (principle 7) in order to avoid soil N surplus;

-(d) The different processes controlling oxidized Nr losses (N2O, NO, NO3–) versus NH3 emissions mean that measures for the first group are not necessarily helpful for the second (and vice versa).
+(d) The different processes controlling oxidized Nr losses (N2O, NO, NO3⁻) versus NH3 emissions mean that measures for the first group are not necessarily helpful for the second (and vice versa).
 Measures must therefore be considered together;

-(e) According to mass balance, all measures that allow an appropriate reduction in total Nr inputs, while maintaining productivity, will increase system-wide NUE and lead to a reduction in all Nr losses (Principle 7);
+(e) According to mass balance, all measures that allow an appropriate reduction in total Nr inputs, while maintaining productivity, will increase system-wide NUE and lead to a reduction in all Nr losses (principle 7);

-(f) Wider land-use and landscape management strategies complement animal and crop abatement strategies by offering the opportunity to increase landscape resilience, mitigating environmental effects by managing temporal and spatial distribution (Principles 11 and 15).
+(f) Wider land-use and landscape management strategies complement animal and crop abatement strategies by offering the opportunity to increase landscape resilience, mitigating environmental effects by managing temporal and spatial distribution (principles 11 and 15).
 This means that land-use/landscape measures are especially relevant to reduced local adverse impacts (for example, effects on nature and water).

 470. Further issues of this kind are detailed in chapter III.
 The case studies here show how this thinking may be applied to design coherent packages of measures.
 The focus here is on agricultural examples, although the philosophy is relevant for all source sectors.